Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Introduction

-The locality principle restricts the class of properties which an atomic proposition $p$ can be defined to express explicitly by putting $\Box\Bi(p\equiv C)$ for a temporal $C$ with introspective connectives only to properties of the initial states of reference intervals (which is also a degenerate $1$-state intervals).
+The locality principle restricts the class of properties which an atomic proposition $p$ can be defined to express explicitly by putting $\Box\Bi(p\equiv C)$ for a temporal $C$ with introspective connectives only to properties of the initial states of reference intervals (which are also degenerate $1$-state intervals).
 The use of introspective connectives is vacuous in such intervals because they are their only own subintervals: e.g., $C';C''$ simplifies to $C'\wedge C''$.
-Hence the scope of Beth's theorem is very limited.
+Hence the scope of Beth's theorem is very limited in $\ITL$ without expanding modalities.
 The neighbourhood modalities are expanding.
-They are written $\angles{A}$ and $\angles{\overline{A}}$ in $\HS$, whose modalities have Allen's system of binary relations on time intervals \cite{DBLP:journals/cacm/Allen83} as their Kripke semantics. $\angles{A}$ and $\angles{\overline{A}}$ evaluate their operand in adjacent intervals on the left and on the right of the reference one, respectively.
-Nested occurrences enable properties of the entire timeline to be specified from the viewpoint of a single (degenerate) time interval.
-With the {\em neighbourhood modalities} allowed in $\ITLNL$ explicit definitions $p\equiv C$, the expressive completeness of $\ITLNL$ implies that atomic propositions $p$ can be defined to stand for (the $\ITLNL$-translation of) any unary predicate that is definable in $MSO(\Zset,<)$.
+With these modalities allowed in $\ITLNL$ explicit definitions $p\equiv C$, the expressive completeness of $\ITLNL$ implies that atomic propositions $p$ can be defined to stand for (the $\ITLNL$-translation of) any unary predicate that is definable in $MSO(\Zset,<)$.

 As mentioned above, systems based on $\angles{A}$ and/or $\angles{\overline{A}}$ only are known as Neighbourhood Logics ($\NL$s).
+Surveys on interval-based temporal logics, including $\NL$s, can be found in \cite{DBLP:journals/jancl/GorankoMS04,DBLP:journals/eatcs/MonicaGMS11}.
 Importantly \emph{chop}, which is binary, and is basic in systems such as Venema's CDT \cite{DBLP:journals/logcom/Venema91}, Signed Interval Logic \cite{DBLP:conf/csl/Rasmussen99}, Moszkowski's $\ITL$ and its extension by the neighbourhood modalities in this paper, is not expressible in propositional $\HS$ and $\NL$.
 Together with \emph{chop-star}, also available in $\ITL$, \emph{chop} is key to the result in this paper.
 Hence the results in this paper, simple to establish by means of separation as they are, assert the choice to focus on $\ITLNL$ as we did by establishing separation after Gabbay \cite{Gab89} and expressive completeness of the extension of $\ITL$ by the neighbourhood modalities in \cite{GM2022,GM2024}.
+The use of the real-time form of this set of modalities was proposed in \cite{DBLP:conf/compos/ChaochenH97}.

 \qquad